asgardeo/asgardeo-auth-js-core/README.md

 cryptoHelper : [`CryptoHelper`](#CryptoUtils)

-A `CryptoHelper` provides support performing cryptographic operation for such as producing a PKCE code and verifying ID tokens..
-To learn more about the various types of interfaces provide by the `CryptoHelper`, refer to the [Crypto Utils](#CryptoUtils) section.
+A `CryptoHelper` provides support for performing a cryptographic operation such as producing a PKCE code and verifying ID tokens.
+To learn more about the various types of interfaces provided by the `CryptoHelper`, refer to the [Crypto Utils](#CryptoUtils) section.

 #### Description